-In light of the recent Supreme Court decision in Hamdan v.
-Rumsfeld, concerning the U.S. government's proposal to try unlawful combatants by military commissions, I would like to describe how this decision fits in the context of the way America ought to fight the war on terrorism.
-Moreover, I plan to make the case that Congress ought to ratify the President's discretion to use military commissions to try these types of unlawful combatants and the offenses charged, and grant the greatest discretion to this and future Presidents to establish just rules for such tribunals consistent with national security.
-Finally, I will suggest how the Bush Administration's proposal for commissions could be amended to satisfy legitimate congressional concerns.
+Mr. Chairman and other distinguished Members of the committee, thank you for the opportunity to testify before you today on the U.S. government's proposal to try unlawful combatants by military commissions in light of the Supreme Court decision in Hamdan v.
+Rumsfeld.
+What I would like to do in my testimony is: (1) describe how this decision fits in the context of how America ought to fight the war on terrorism; (2) make the case that Congress ought to ratify the president's discretion to use military commissions to try these types of unlawful combatants and the offenses charged, and grant the greatest discretion to this and future presidents to establish just rules for such tribunals consistent with national security; and, (3) suggest how the Bush Administration's proposal for commissions could be amended to satisfy legitimate Congressional concerns.

 Winning the Long War